ArctiqTeam/copilot-deep-learning-labs/README.md

 - It won't work.
 Use the prompt `@terminal I implemented your suggestions.
 Why is it still failing?`

 - You'll notice that you're stuck in a loop after doing this a few times.
-Copilot is trying to get you to fix the same thing over and over again.
+Copilot is trying to get you to fix the same thing repeatedly.
 Try switching to Claude to see if you get better results.

   You might see the following error, or part of it: